 - an object styling the tooltiptooltip.label

-- either a fixed string or a function that generates the tooltip text using properties of the data.Once you've set everything up you can finally draw the chart using chart.draw()
+- either a fixed string or a function that generates the tooltip text using properties of the data.This is a basic chart with one series.

 This example has two data series representing the monthly minimum and maximum temperatures in Leeds, UK.
 The points have a tooltip that shows the value.
 We show a key, gridlines on the y-axis, and remove the y-axis line.

 on the chart with CSS.
+The randomised data also includes a randomised time interval to show how the line and points are animated.
 We'll make the y-axis gridlines silver.

 This chart has a dashed line by setting the stroke-dasharray